springernature/frontend-playbook/technologies/css.md

 We write our CSS using design patterns that aim to maximise maintainability and reuse;

-- [BEM] is used in some teams
+- We make use of [OOCSS] to author CSS. some teams make heavy use of utility classes, others less so.
-- [a hybrid of OOCSS and Atomic CSS] in others
+- [BEM] naming conventions are used in some teams

 ## Code Style